nathenpaul817/GreenAI/README.md

-# GreenAI
+# GREEN AI: Measuring and Reducing the Carbon Footprint of Machine Learning
-Case Studies in Machine Learning Final Paper
+Final Paper for Case Studies in Machine Learning